Business Studies Department Mission Statement 2020 Mrs. Ahmed

 The Cambridge IGCSE Business Studies syllabus develops learners' understanding of business activity in the public and private sectors, and the importance of innovation and change.
-Learners find out how the major types of business organisation are established, financed and run, and how their activities are regulated.
+Learners find out how the major types of business organisation are established, financed, and run, and how their activities are regulated.
 Factors influencing business decision-making are also considered, as are the essential values of cooperation and interdependence.

-Learners not only study business concepts and techniques but also enhance related skills such as numeracy and enquiry.
+Learners not only study business concepts and techniques but also enhance related skills such as numeracy and inquiry.
 The syllabus provides both a foundation for further study at Cambridge International A Level and ideal preparation for the world of work.

 1 Understanding business activity